Your Yes Day: Rebuilding Time and Energy When You Have No Time for Yourself as a Parent

-My body ached, my mind was foggy, and I realized I couldn’t remember the last time I had done something just for me.
+My body ached, my mind was foggy, and I realized I couldn’t remember the last time I had done something just for me, or had any real time for myself as a parent.

 Parenting had become a blur of early mornings, endless meals, tantrums, school drop-offs, and cleaning up the same messes on repeat.